HPH-Fabrication-Addins/cinx-api-docs/source/includes/_back-orders.md

 HTTP Method: `GET`

-## Back-Order Update Template Fields
-### Definition of the Back-Order Update Template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.